tasmota/docs/docs/TuyaMCU.md

 If your cover device has a motor direction change option assign fnId `97` for motor direction.

 ### Switches
-There is currenty no way to detect the number of relays present in an MCU based switch.
+There is currently no way to detect the number of relays present in an MCU based switch.
 We need to tell the number of relays to Tasmota using FunctionIDs 12 to 18 for Relay2 to Relay4.

 !!! example
     For a 4 gang switch set `TuyaMCU 12,2`, `TuyaMCU 13,3` and `TuyaMCU 14,4` if the dpIds for Relays 2-4 are `2`,`3`,`4`.